kfletcher88/AssemblyFilter/README.md

 `-T` Number of threads for the process to use.
 The default is set to 10.

-`-W' Word size to seed alignments.
+`-W` Word size to seed alignments.

 The shell script also contains safe-guards to ensure files generated here are not over-written and will clean up intermediate files which are of no use to the user down-stream.